flexera-public/policy_engine_training/09_relational_data/README.md

 end
 ```

 We now need to begin writing our script.
-We know that the `name` field in the policy lesson list corresponds to the `name` field in the list of policy templates we retrieved from the Flexera REST API.
+We know that the "name" field in the policy lesson list corresponds to the "name" field in the list of policy templates we retrieved from the Flexera REST API.

 First, let's create a table whose keys are the policy template names, and whose values are the lessons they belong to.
 Add the following code to the start of the `script` block: